Stress Management via Telehealth

 - Connect with others: Social support is one of the strongest buffers against stress

-- Practice relaxation: Build daily relaxation into your routine, even if brief
+- Practice relaxation: Build daily relaxation into your routine, even if brief.
+Try meditation apps for stress to get started.

 - Limit news and social media: Set specific times and boundaries around information intake